AlexandriaILS/Alexandria/docs/development/getting_started.md

 ## Database Operations

 Local dev can be done entirely with SQLite; it's not perfect, but it is more than enough to handle almost everything that Alexandria needs.
-All of the initial setup commands are built into the `Makefile`, so just run the following to get set up:
+All the initial setup commands are built into the `Makefile`, so just run the following to get set up:

 !!!
 Get a notice about not being able to import Django?
 Make sure that you've run `poetry shell` and that you've installed the dependencies first!